 The pancreas is the organ that produces the hormone insulin.
-It plays a major role in regulating blood glucose levels.
+Insulin is essential for regulating blood glucose levels.
 Problems with the pancreas and insulin can lead to diabetes.

 This organ also produces insulin, a hormone that helps regulate blood glucose levels.
 The cells that produce insulin are called beta cells and sit in the islets of Langerhans, a set of structures within the pancreas.